-Neighborhood structure is relatively strong in some areas, such as in Logan Heights, Sherman Heights, and Mount Hope with a strong community nucleus around community centers, schools, parks and libraries.
+Neighborhood structure is relatively clear in some areas, such as in Logan Heights, Sherman Heights, and Mount Hope with a recognizable community nucleus around community centers, schools, parks and libraries.
 Some neighborhoods in Southeastern San Diego are among the city's oldest, and reveal interesting aspects of the city's urban development.
 Conservation of character and historic preservation are key objectives in the neighborhoods west of SR-15.
-Elsewhere where neighborhood structure is less strong, as in Mountain View and Southcrest, the Plan seeks to enhance these.
+The Plan aims to enhance neighborhood structure in other areas like Mountain View and Southcrest.